nguyenkhois/build-environments/README.md

 * `index.html` file is the main HTML template.
 * `index.js` file is the main entry point for your application.

-You don't need to care about the `/dist` directory (distribution/ publish).
-It is deleted and then created automatic during the application building when you run these commands `npm start` or `npm run build`.
+You don't need to care about the `/dist` directory (distribution directory).
+It is deleted and then created automatic during the application building when you run the command `npm run build`.